Stephenremmi/Remmisma-Gallery/README.md

 # Remmisma-Gallery
-A photo booth web application to display images
+A photo booth web application that displays images

 ## Author
 [Stephen remmi](https://github.com/Stephenremmi)

 ## User Story
-* User can view all photos on index page
+* User can view all photos on index page ordered by the date they were posted
+* Hovering on an image will reveal more information about it; the title, description, location and time posted.
+* User can click on the copy button on an image to copy its url for sharing purposes
+* Clicking an image will toggle a lightbox with an expanded view of the image
+* User can navigate to other images while on the lightbox view.
 * User can search photos based on their categories
 * User can browse photos based on the location they were taken

-## Features
-Here are the features in summary:
-* A minimalistic landing page showing trending world news and a variety of news sources
-* Clickable news sources which direct the user to a page with article highlights from the particular source.

-#
 ## Requirements
 * This program requires python3.+ (and pip) installed, a guide on how to install python on various platforms can be found [here](https://docs.djangoproject.com/en/3.0/topics/install/)
 * Once python is installed, install the folowing external libraries provided in the requirements.txt file using pip